How to Unclog Shower or Bathtub Drain | Bill Howe

 • Without proper training, using tools can lead to accidents and injuries.

 Just because you know how to unclog bathtub drains doesn’t mean you want to do it.
 While most blocked drains are just a part of daily life, there are things you can do to prevent them from constantly occurring.
-Next time you go to the beach, rinse yourself off outside and try to get most of the sand off your body!
+Next time you go to the beach, rinse yourself outside and try to get most of the sand off your body!

 You can also try these other methods to prevent future clogs: